Afro-Asians: United States

 In 1882, the Chinese Exclusion Act was passed and Chinese workers who chose to stay in the U.S. could no longer be with their wives who stayed behind in China.
 Because White Americans looked at Chinese labor workers as stealing employment, they were harassed and discriminated against.
 Many Chinese men settled in black communities in states such as Mississippi and, in turn, married black women.
 In the mid-19th to 20th centuries, hundreds of thousands of Chinese men in the U.S., mostly of Cantonese origin from Taishan, migrated to the United States.
 Anti-miscegenation laws in many states prohibited Chinese men from marrying white women.
 After the Emancipation Proclamation, many intermarriages in some states were not recorded and historically, Chinese-American men married African-American women in high proportions to their total marriage numbers due to few Chinese-American women being in the United States.
 After the Emancipation Proclamation, many Chinese-Americans immigrated to the Southern states, particularly Arkansas, to work on plantations.
 For example, in 1880, the tenth US Census of Louisiana alone counted 57% of interracial marriages between these Chinese Americans to be with African Americans and 43% to be with European-American women.
 Between 20 and 30 percent of the Chinese who lived in Mississippi married black women before 1940.

-In a genetic study of 199 samples from African-American males found one belong to haplogroup O2a (or 0.5%).
+In the mid 19th to 20th century, Filipino men often dated and cohabited white women, some married white females while most married black females due to miscegenation laws.
+Filipino population in all over United States was made up overwhelmingly of men.
+For example, in California the Filipino population was 30,470 and in mainland leapt from 5,603 in 1920 to 45,208 ten years later.

 U.S. Census reports

-According to the 2010 United States Census, there are 185,595 people of Native African or African-American and Asian descent in the United States.
+According to the 2010 United States census, there are 185,595 people of Native African or African-American and Asian descent in the United States.
 Reports further offer the following break-down of all groups having Native African or African-American and Asian descent:

-Central Asia

-Afghanistan

-Among the ethnic Hazara people who were descendants of Mongol invaders who mixed with the Iranian population it detected Sub-Saharan African lineages in both the paternal and maternal ancestry of Hazara there's 5.1% of African Y-DNA B and 7.5% of African mtDNA haplogroup L. The origin and date of when these admixture occurred are unknown but was believed to have been during the slave trades in Afghanistan.